Andrewodwyer/Cork-City-Ghost-Tours/README.md

 # CC Ghost Tours

-This is a visual online presence for Cork City ghost tour.
-This website will inform the viewer of the The target audience would be individual and families interested in a cultural and fun haunted tour of 18th century Cork city.
+This is a visual online presence for Cork City Ghost Tour.
+The target audience would be individual and families interested in a cultural and fun haunted tour of 18th century Cork city.
 Families from the area and also families visiting Cork as tourists, seeking family-friendly activities that provide cultural and historical insights.
 CC Ghost Tour will provide information on the type of ghost tours on offer, who will provide the tours, where it will take place and how to get in contact to book a tour.